-Braxton DeGarmo can’t lay claim to wanting to be a writer all his life, although his mother and seventh grade English teacher were convinced he had what it would take.
-He went to Duke University, earned a Bachelor’s Degree of Science in Engineering with a major in Bio-Medical Engineering, and followed that with medical school at the University of Cincinnati.
-After a residency in Emergency Medicine at Madigan Army Medical Center, he served tours as the Chief, Emergency Medical Services at Fort Campbell, KY and as a research Flight Surgeon at Fort Rucker, AL. Who had time to write?
+Unlike many writers, I can’t lay claim to wanting to be a writer all my life, although my mother and seventh grade English teacher were convinced I had what it would take.
+At Duke University I earned a Bachelor’s Degree of Science in Engineering with a major in Bio-Medical Engineering and a minor in good times.
+After that came medical school at the University of Cincinnati where I almost flunked out because they could read my handwriting.
+During my residency in Emergency Medicine at Madigan Army Medical Center, the Army tried to straighten me out, but I had grown up watching M.A.S.H. and its reruns.
+They had an uphill battle and I held the high ground.
+Ultimately, I served tours as the Chief, Emergency Medical Services at Fort Campbell, KY and as a research Flight Surgeon at Fort Rucker, AL. Who had time to write?

-By the late 1990s, his professional and family life had settled down, somewhat, and his mother once again took up her mantra, “Write a book.
+By the late 1990s, my professional and family life had settled down, somewhat, and my mother once again took up her mantra, “Write a book.
 You’re a good writer.”
-Yet, with no experience in writing anything other than technical articles, he hesitated to try his hand at fiction.
-That changed in 1997 when the local newspaper held a writing contest for Valentine’s Day.
-Out of 1100 entries, he made it to the top five finalists and realized that maybe he could write fiction after all.
+She was a pro, keeping her taunts to just often enough to fall short of nagging.
+Still, with no experience in writing anything other than technical articles, I hesitated to try my hand at fiction.
+That required writing dialogue and just ask my wife, I’m a man of few words.
+Things changed in 1997 when the local newspaper held a writing contest for Valentine’s Day.
+Out of 1100 entries, I was shocked to have made it to the top five finalists and realized that maybe there was something to this writer’s gig after all.

-Over the next fifteen years, he learned the craft of writing through local writers’ groups, seminars, critique groups and more.
-He put his hand to his first novels, which won’t see the light of day, and ultimately sought the help of an editor.
-From that collaboration came The Militant Genome (©July 2012), his debut publication.
+Over the next fifteen years, I took the time to learn the craft of writing through local writers’ groups, seminars, critique groups and more.
+I put together my first novels where “managed care” was the evil antagonist.
+That was my uphill battle.
+Anyway, those novels won’t see the light of day, and the experience ultimately drove me to seek the help of a real editor.
+From that collaboration came The Militant Genome (©July 2012), my debut publication.
 Indebted (©January 2013) came next and has been well received.
-His third and fourth novels, Looks that Deceive (©May 2013) and Rescued and Remembered (©November 2013) began what is now a six book series that includes The Silenced Shooter (©July 2014), Wrongfully Removed (©June 2015), A Zealot’s Destiny (©March 2016), and A Kidnapped Nation (©April 2017).
-Also in 2017, he completed a novella, Ten Seconds ’til… , as part of a 10-author box set.
+My third and fourth novels, Looks that Deceive (©May 2013) and Rescued and Remembered (©November 2013) began what is now a six book series that includes The Silenced Shooter (©July 2014), Wrongfully Removed (©June 2015), A Zealot’s Destiny (©March 2016), and A Kidnapped Nation (©April 2017).
+Also in 2017, I completed a novella, Ten Seconds ’til… , as part of a 10-author box set.
 With the end of that limited-time box set, the story became the second in a new series–“A Seamus O’Connor Thriller”–of which The Militant Genome is book one.

-Twenty years after that first hesitant start, he can’t find enough time to write all the stories floating in his head.
-He has lived in Missouri with his wife, Paula, for the past 32 years, but a move is about to happen.
-Their two children are grown and with three grandchildren, this “Papa” wears a number of hats.
+Twenty-plus years after that first hesitant start, I can’t find enough time to write all the stories floating in my head.
+He has lived in Missouri with his wife, Paula, for the past 32 years, but a move a move recently happened.
+I now realize why “moving” is #6 on the list of life’s most stressful events.
+Our two children are grown and with three grandchildren and another on the way, this “Papa” wears a number of hats.